spiffe/spire-plugin-sdk/docs/MIGRATING.md

 As before, plugin authors can decide if the lack of support for a specific host service is an error or not.
-If the plugin returns an error from BrokerHostServices, the plugin will fail to load.
+If the plugin returns an error from `BrokerHostServices`, the plugin will fail to load.

 ### Common Types